Futurescholar/Supermarket-/README.md

 - Custom visuals and color themes were applied for readability and storytelling.
 - Interactive filters ensure personalized insights based on selection (gender, month, payment, etc.).

+---

+##  Contact

+Feel free to connect or reach out if you'd like to collaborate or provide feedback:

+-  [mustaphabilal58@gmail.com]
+-  [Your LinkedIn or Portfolio Link]